Rixef/rixef.github.io/VariantMap/README.md

 # rixef.github.io

 ## Rix, what is this?
-This is a reversed and edited version of the popular [ChunkBase Seed Map](https://www.chunkbase.com/apps/seed-map) for use with my Minecraft Bedrock client, Variant.
+This is a reversed and edited version of the popular [ChunkBase Seed Map](https://www.chunkbase.com/apps/seed-map) for use in my Minecraft Bedrock client, Variant.
+I wanted the info that was being drawn onto the canvas-map but couldn't get it through the ChunkBase seed map with ease 'cause y'know, it's being drawn on, so I reversed that whole page, weeded out all the stuff I didn't need, and then plugged some "variable yoinkers" into the spots in the obfuscated JS on the page that I could then pass from JS->C++ for my client to use for things like Map Teleport and Locator Map(shows your location on the map).

 # ChunkBase Credits
 - Thanks to [amidst](https://github.com/toolbox4minecraft/amidst) contributors for providing [biome colors](https://github.com/toolbox4minecraft/amidst/wiki/Biome-Color-Table)